robinfire110/harmonize-calculator/README.md

 * Ability to export calculations as a functional Excel spreadsheet.
 * Signing in with Google SSO allowing you to save calculations, manage previous results, export multiple results into one spreadsheet and set calculator default values.

-The application is a spin-off of [Harmonize](https://github.com/robinfire110/music-gig-app), isolating the calculator feature and expanding on it.
-The original Harmonize was developed by Andy Bonola, Craig Smith and Andy Villasmil as a Senior Capstone project.
-The work to spin it off into this project was done by Andy Villasmil (robinfire110).

 ## Overview Video
 [![Overview Video](https://img.youtube.com/vi/-bGkDlbghNQ/0.jpg)](https://www.youtube.com/watch?v=-bGkDlbghNQ)